Decoding 3 x 2 x 5: Exploring Multiplication, Volume, and Real-World Applications

 Q: What if the order of the numbers changes?
 Does the result change?

 A: No, the order of the numbers doesn't affect the result.
-This is because multiplication is commutative and associative.
+On top of that, this is because multiplication is commutative and associative.
 3 x 2 x 5 = 3 x 5 x 2 = 2 x 3 x 5 = 30.

 Q: How can I visualize "3 x 2 x 5" beyond a rectangular prism?